-Gum disease describes swelling, soreness or infection of the tissues supporting the teeth.
-There are two main forms of gum disease: gingivitis and periodontal disease.
+Gum disease describes infection, swelling, or soreness of the tissues supporting the teeth.
+There’re two main forms of gum disease: gingivitis and periodontal disease.

 Did you know?